Barto-dev/Barto-dev/README.md

 Hi, my name is Ilia.
 I am a front-end developer.
 I mainly work on online stores and my own small projects.
 Constantly interested in everything related to the web platform and Progressive Web Applications.
 I believe that the difference between the web and the native platform will soon disappear, thanks to projects like [Fugu](https://fugu-tracker.web.app/), and the people who come up with all these cool features and implement them in browsers.
 - :books: Currently learning Go and Typescript in my free time
-- :point_down: This marmot is looking at me :smile:

 <img src="https://cdn.freebiesupply.com/logos/thumbs/2x/gopher-logo.png" alt="gopher"
 	width="30%" height="auto" style="display:block; margin 0 auto;"/>